-J. J. WESSON MEMORIAL SCHOLARSHIP - The family of J. J. Wesson, Saltillo, Mississippi, has established this scholarship in memory of Mr. Wesson, who was registrar at Copiah-Lincoln Community College from 1946 to 1953.
+J. J. WESSON MEMORIAL SCHOLARSHIP - The family of J. J. Wesson of Saltillo has established this scholarship in memory of Mr. Wesson, who was registrar at Copiah-Lincoln Community College from 1946 to 1953.
+This scholarship is awarded to a sophomore.